wesleycamargo/azure-docs.pt-br/articles/expressroute/expressroute-howto-move-arm.md

 ## <a name="move-an-expressroute-circuit"></a>Mover um circuito de ExpressRoute

-### <a name="step-1-gather-circuit-details-from-the-classic-deployment-model"></a>Etapa 1: Coletar detalhes do circuito do modelo de implantação clássico
+### <a name="step-1-gather-circuit-details-from-the-classic-deployment-model"></a>Etapa 1: reunir detalhes do circuito do modelo de implantação clássico

 Entre no ambiente clássico do Azure e obtenha a chave de serviço.